rust-lang/rust/active/0000-regexps.md

-I think most of the future work for this crate is to increase the performance, either by implementing different matching algorithms (e.g., a DFA) or by compiling a regular expression to native Rust code.
+I think most of the future work for this crate is to increase the performance, either by implementing different matching algorithms (e.g., a DFA) or by improving the code generator that produces native regexps with `regexp!`.

-With regard to native compilation, there are a few notes:

-* If and when a DFA is implemented, care must be taken, as the size of the code required can grow rapidly.
+If and when a DFA is implemented, care must be taken when creating a code generator, as the size of the code required can grow rapidly.
-* Adding native compilation will very likely change the interface of the crate in a meaningful way, particularly if we want the interface to be consistent between natively compiled and dynamically compiled regexps. (i.e., Make `Regexp` a trait.)

 Other future work (that is probably more important) includes more Unicode support, specifically for simple case folding.
-Also, words and word boundaries should also be Unicode friendly, but I plan to have this done before I submit a PR.